KayeMondejar/KayeMondejar/README.md

 Hi there!

-- 🎓 Senior IT Student at University of St. La Salle
+🎓 IT Graduate from the University of St. La Salle
-- 🚀 Aspiring Project Manager | Passionate Developer
+🚀 Aspiring Project Manager  Data Analyst
-- 📚 Driven by learning and adapting to new technologies
+📚 Driven by continuous learning and adapting to new technologies

 🌟 What I Do

-- Developing solutions for real-world problems
+Develop solutions for real-world problems
-- Working on the RecycleLink project, blending sustainability and tech
-- Exploring web and mobile app development
+Work on the RecycleLink project, blending sustainability and tech Build and explore web and mobile applications

-💡 What I’m Learning
+💡 What I’m Currently Learning

-- Project management methodologies
-- Exploring advanced project management tools and methodologies, including Agile and Scrum frameworks.
+Advanced tools and frameworks like Agile and Scrum Data analytics with a focus on Power BI
-- Data visualization and analytics for admin panels
+Data visualization and analytics for admin dashboards

 📬 Let’s Connect
 - 💼 www.linkedin.com/in/kaye-mondejar